asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 First, I'll note that while the original problem came from the world of grids, tiles and separators, one can easily transform the grid to a graph (*where every cell is a vertex*), the separators to edges (*where every two cells that are not separated are connected with an edge*) and therefore ask: how many connected components are there in a [Random Graph](http://www.wikiwand.com/en/Random_graph) with a probability p for an edge.

-The only difference, and apparently it's a big one, is that a grid is not a regular graph and not every vertex can be connected to all the others.
+The only difference, and apparently that's a big one, is that a grid is not a regular graph and not every vertex can be connected to all the others.
 Only those who are adjacent on the grid can have an edge between them.
-While I've found some (pretty complicated) theorems on number of connected components for a general random graph, I couldn't find anything that I'll be able to convert to the grid use-case (aka a [Lattice Graph](https://www.wikiwand.com/en/Lattice_graph)) and so I decided to try to get to an estimation on my own.
+While I've found some (pretty complicated) theorems on number of connected components for a general random graph, I couldn't find anything that I'll be able to convert to the grid use-case (aka a [Lattice Graph](https://www.wikiwand.com/en/Lattice_graph)) and so I decided to try and get an estimation on my own.

 ## Reducing to a Random Row

 A grid, as being a two-dimensional object, is not a very simple one for combinatorics calculations.
 I tried to tackle it from different angles and decided the best would be to reduce the problem to something more convenient.

 A simpler version of a grid would be a single row.
 If we can find an expression that ties together block sizes, *N* and *p* for a single row, it might be easier to get the more generic grid case from there.
-Basically want the following problem:
+Basically, we are looking on the following problem:

 *What's the expected number of blocks of size K in a row of size N with p as the probability for a separator?*
 $$ E_N(k) = ? $$